byteark/byteark-sdk-php/README.md

 ## Using RequestInfo class

-You may use `getCurrentUrl` method to help you get current URL, and `get` method to get some of these policy names:
+After create a RequestInfo instance, you may use `getCurrentUrl` method to help you get current URL, and use `get` method to get some of these policy names:

 * client_ip
 * client_subnet16